Academic Program Philosophy

-GT identification is done formally for all students at the end of grades three, five, and eight.
-The first step is the universal screening form by the classroom teachers and the nomination form from teachers parents, and/or students.
-GT evaluation team will look at a variety of data such as NWEAs, CogAT, and recommendations/referrals.
+GaTE identification is done formally for all students at the end of grades three, five, and eight.
+The first step is the universal screening form completed by the classroom teachers and the nomination form from teachers, parents, and/or students.
+The GaTE evaluation team will look at a variety of data such as MAP Assessment, CogAT, and recommendations/referrals.
 Other objective data may be used such as WASI-III-IV, behavior checklists/rating scales, cognitive testing.
-Subjective data such as work samples, work portfolios, and classroom observations by the GT teacher may be used as well.
-The evaluation team consists of a GT teacher, administrator, and classroom teacher.
+Subjective data such as work samples, work portfolios, and classroom observations by the GaTE teacher may be used as well.
+The evaluation team consists of a GaTE teacher, administrator, and classroom teacher.

-If the student is determined to be gifted they would formally receive GT services depending on his/her need.
-If a child meets most of the criteria, but not all, the GT team may recommend to the building principal to put the student on a high ability watch list or in a high ability cluster to help meet the child's needs.
+If the student is determined to be gifted they would formally receive GaTE services depending on his/her need.
+If a child meets most of the criteria, but not all, the GaTE team may recommend to the building principal to put the student on a high ability watch list or in a high ability cluster to help meet the child's needs.

 Services for students in GaTE will look different for each level and for individual students according to academic and social-emotional needs.

-Grade K-2: Students at the primary level have their needs met primarily through consultation, however there may be some pull-out groups as needed.
-GT teachers consult with classroom teachers to assist in creating a classroom that is enriched, challenging, and differentiated for the academically gifted child.
-GT teachers also provide resources, materials, and lessons that are purposeful yet related to the classroom units of study.
+Students at the primary level have their needs met primarily through consultation, however there may be some pull-out groups as needed.
+GaTE teachers consult with classroom teachers to assist in creating a classroom that is enriched, challenging, and differentiated for the academically gifted child.
+GaTE teachers also provide resources, materials, and lessons that are purposeful yet related to the classroom units of study.

-Grades 3-5: Students at the elementary level continue to receive consultation from the GT teachers; there will be push-in lessons as well as pull-out groups.
+Students at the elementary level continue to receive consultation from the GaTE teachers; there will be push-in lessons as well as pull-out groups.
 In addition to this, students may be clustered within a classroom, accelerated math and language arts, as well as guidance for social-emotional needs.
-At times, GT teachers plan and team teach units together in social studies and science classes.
+At times, GaTE teachers plan and team teach units together in social studies and science classes.

-Grades 9-12: Students at the high school are on a consultation basis.
-Students may opt to meet with the GT teacher to discuss college exploration, other outside opportunities, ways to advocate for their education, etc. The GT teacher is available for appointments via email.
-The GT teacher also consults with classroom teachers to assist in differentiating for the GT learner's needs
+Students at the high school are on a consultation basis.
+Students may opt to meet with the GaTE teacher to discuss college exploration, other outside opportunities, ways to advocate for their education, etc. The GaTE teacher is available for appointments via email.
+The GaTE teacher also consults with classroom teachers to assist in differentiating for the GaTE learner's needs

 The art and music student portfolios are judged as a body of work by a committee according to several criteria.
 Points are then awarded for each step of the process, culminating in up to 5% of students being identified as gifted in visual and/or performing arts.

-Identification will lead to the development of a Personalized Learning Plan (PLP) for the student in regard to their artistic/musical pursuits and goals.
-Students will be expected to set goals and work with their GT advisor, art/music teacher, parents, and community to achieve these goals through continued practice and learning.
+Identification will lead to the development of goals for each student.
+Students will be expected to set goals and work with their GaTE advisor, art/music teacher, parents, and community to achieve these goals through continued practice and learning.

 Services for students in GaTE art or music will look different for each level and for individual students according to artistic, musical, and socioemotional needs.